EchoScan: Scanning Complex Room Geometries via Acoustic Echoes: Experimental Results

-The performance of the proposed model in estimating 3D indoor space geometry is presented in Fig.~\ref{fig:results_standard} and Table~\ref{tab:rgi_sp_gem}.
-The overall result shows over 90\% IOU for all standard room types and a negligible MSE for height estimation.
-This indicates that the height estimation task is sufficiently simple to be accomplished using a decoder with a single linear layer.
-The first-order reflections present distinct peaks in RIRs; therefore, encoding features related to first-order reflections requires minimal effort.
-Thus, the shoebox rooms showed the best performance for both MSE (LW) and IOU, although it tended to decrease in non-convex room shapes, for which some first-order reflections were missing in the measured RIRs.
-In addition, the performances in LOS and NLOS cases of L- and T-type rooms were notably different, even for rooms of the same type.
+The performance of the proposed model in estimating the geometry of 3D indoor space is presented in Fig.\,\ref{fig:results_standard} and Table\,\ref{tab:rgi_sp_gem}.
+The overall result shows an IOU of more than 90\% for all types of basic rooms and a negligible MSE for height estimation.
+This indicates that the height estimation task is sufficiently simple to accomplish using a decoder with a single linear layer.
+First-order reflections present distinct peaks in RIRs; therefore, encoding features related to first-order reflections requires minimal effort.
+Thus, the {quadrilateral} rooms showed the best performance for both MSE (LW) and IOU, although it tended to decrease in non-convex room shapes, for which some first-order reflections were missing in the measured RIRs.
+In addition, the performance in the LOS and NLOS cases of T-type rooms was notably different, even for rooms of the same type.

-To illustrate the geometric similarity between the GT and the estimated rooms, we selected rooms whose performances were similar to the mean IOUs in Table~\ref{tab:rgi_sp_gem} and depicted them in Fig.~\ref{fig:results_standard}.
-For the convex rooms illustrated in Figs.~\ref{fig:results_standard}(a)--(c), the model could accurately predict the room shapes.
-For the non-convex LOS rooms shown in Figs.~\ref{fig:results_standard}(d)--(g), although the estimations were less accurate than those for convex rooms, the accuracy was still high.
-Particularly, for the non-convex NLOS rooms shown in Figs.~\ref{fig:results_standard}(e) and (g), rooms were underestimated because some walls are invisible from the device position.
-However, the overall shapes, including invisible walls, can remarkably still be estimated, which was not possible using vision- or previous sound-based approaches.
-These results highlight the significance of utilizing high-order reflection information based on sound propagation characteristics to predict NLOS-type rooms.
+Table\,\ref{tab:rgi_sp_gem} and Fig.\,\ref{fig:results_standard} show RGI results for basic rooms.
+Samples with a similar IOU to the mean IOU were selected.
+For the convex rooms illustrated in Figs.\,\ref{fig:results_standard}(a)--(c), the model could accurately predict the room shapes.
+For the non-convex rooms shown in Figs.\,\ref{fig:results_standard}(d)--(g), although the estimations were less accurate than those for convex rooms, the accuracy was still high.
+In particular, for the non-convex NLOS rooms shown in Figs.\,\ref{fig:results_standard}(e) and (g), rooms were overestimated or underestimated because some walls are invisible from the position of the device.
+However, the overall shapes, including invisible walls, can still be estimated, which was impossible with vision- or previous sound-based approaches.
+These results highlight the significance of using high-order reflection information based on sound propagation characteristics to predict NLOS-type rooms.